-- I cooked everything in an Instant Pot when camping which I could do on my one extension cord.
+- Pressure Cooker: I cooked everything in an Instant Pot when camping which I could do on my one extension cord.

-- Travel Berkey is still on my wish list, this ceramic filter is ideal for well water or any other water where filtering for biological pathogens is the priority (otherwise I buy water)
+- Water Filter: Travel Berkey is still on my wish list, this ceramic filter is ideal for well water or any other water where filtering for biological pathogens is the priority (otherwise I buy water).

-- Non-cotton fast drying travel towel, I use this one.
+- Towel: Non-cotton fast drying travel towel, I use this one.

-- Earplugs, and for really loud situations the “triple down” method of foam + silicone + ear protectors (or noise-canceling headphones).
+- Earplugs: For really loud situations the “triple down” method of foam + silicone + ear protectors (or noise-canceling headphones).
 The construction ear protectors do smell quite strong.
 One benefit of noise-canceling headphones is some noises cannot be blocked without adding white noise.

-- I still love this portable dryer, I got a tonne of use out of that.
+- Clothes Dryer: I still love this portable dryer, I got a tonne of use out of that.
 I used it outside with an extension cord, undercover.
 If you are in an RV a heated towel rack makes a good indoor dryer.

-- Washable wool or silk long underwear, wool socks, and wool hat, gloves to stay warm in cold weather
+- Clothes: Washable wool or silk long underwear, wool socks, and wool hat, gloves to stay warm in cold weather.

 - My guide to a mold sabbatical